Alnylam Pharmaceuticals Earnings Call Transcripts

 -

-Q2 2024 saw 34% year-over-year revenue growth to $410M, driven by strong TTR and rare disease franchises.
-Positive HELIOS-B phase III results for vutrisiran in ATTR cardiomyopathy led to raised 2024 guidance and launch preparations for 2025.
+Q2 2024 saw 34% year-over-year revenue growth to $410M, driven by strong TTR and rare disease franchises, and positive HELIOS-B phase III results for vutrisiran in ATTR cardiomyopathy.
+Full-year revenue guidance was raised by 11%, with robust cash reserves and preparations for a major 2025 launch.

 -